 Advantages: Traditional IFE and tray table placement, under-seat storage

 Disadvantages: Less recline (depending), often further back in the plane, exit-row responsibility

-- Though I’m not going to go into great detail about this here, perhaps the most important term you’ll ever run into when talking about legroom is seat pitch, the measurement from one point on a seat and the same point on the seat in front of it.
+- The most important term you’ll ever run into when talking about legroom is seat pitch, the measurement from one point on a seat and the same point on the seat in front of it.
 Greater seat pitch can mean more legroom but as Wikipedia likes to point out, it can be “affected by the thickness of the seat back.”
-It can also vary by airline, plane type and cabin but it’s a great thing to keep in mind when making your decision. ↩
+It can also vary by airline, plane type and cabin but it's a great thing to keep in mind when making your decision. ↩